numberscope/backscope/doc/tests.md

 ### Create a disposable database

 Before you can run tests, you need to create a disposable database and give `<backscope database user>` all permissions on it.
 We'll use `<disposable database name>` to stand for whatever you name it.

 For guidance, consult the generic instructions on how to [create a database](install-postgres.md#create-a-database), or the Ubuntu-specific instructions on how to create a database when you [install and configure PostgreSQL](install-ubuntu.md#install-and-configure-postgresql) under Ubuntu.

+Unlike the main database, the disposable database doesn't need to be configured.

 ### Specify the disposable database in your environment

 Add the line

 ```
 POSTGRES_DISPOSABLE_DB="<disposable database name>"
 ```

 to your `.env` file.

+:warning: **Beware:** running tests will clear the database `POSTGRES_DISPOSABLE_DB`.
+Other actions may also clear this database.

 For guidance, consult the basic instructions on how to [set up your environment](install-postgres.md#set-up-your-environment).
 If you're indecisive, put the line that specifies the disposable database just after the one that specifies the main database.

-:warning: **Beware:** running tests will clear the database `POSTGRES_DISPOSABLE_DB`.
-Other actions may also clear this database.

 ## Run tests